 How do I find out about my student's grades?

 FERPA, the Family Education Rights and Privacy Act, is a federal law regarding the privacy of student records and access provided to those records.
 If your student is 18 years of age or older, you do not have access to his or her grades.
 All students can access their course grades through WebAdvisor, the university's online student information system.
+Students are able to complete a FERPA form online (Student Authorization to Release Education Records to a Third Party) through their myJU portal to grant a parent access to their records.
 For the full Student Records policy, please go to our FERPA Information page or review this brochure from the Department of Education.
 Questions regarding FERPA may be directed to the Registrar's Office.

 What services are provided for students who are having academic difficulty?